Vaccinium darrowii: Description

+The flowers are white, bell-shaped, 4–8 mm long.
+The fruit is a berry 4–6 mm diameter, blue-black with a whitish waxy bloom.
+Cytology is 2n = 24.

-Distribution
+Distribution and habitat

 Vaccinium darrowii is native to the Southeastern United States, in Alabama, Florida, Georgia, Louisiana, and Mississippi.
 The primary habitat for the species is pine forests, where it prefers full sun and the slightly acidic soils common in such habitat.